NixOS/rfcs/rfcs/0049-flakes.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* How to handle the system type?
-Currently `x86_64-linux` is hard-coded everywhere.

-* What to do with Nixpkgs overlays?
-In principle, overlays would just be a kind of flake output.

-* More in general, how to handle flake arguments?
+* Should flakes have arguments (like "system type")?
 This must be done in a way that maintains hermetic evaluation and evaluation caching.

-* What are the criteria for inclusion in the global flake registry?

-* Hammer out the details of NixOS/NixOps support for flakes.

-* Currently, if flake dependencies (repositories or branches) get deleted, rebuilding the flake may fail.
+* Currently, if flake dependencies (repositories or branches) get deleted upstream, rebuilding the flake may fail.
 (This is similar to `fetchurl` referencing a stale URL.)
 We need a command to gather all flake dependencies and copy them somewhere else (possibly vendor them into the repository of the calling flake).

+* Maybe flake metadata should be stored in a `flake.json` or `flake.toml` file.
+This would prevent ambiguities when the Nix language changes in a future edition.

 # Future work
 [future]: #future-work